vivek-pr/airflow-alpine-k8s/docs/argocd.md

 ```
 This job must complete before the Airflow pods start successfully.

+## Web Ingress
+An Ingress resource exposes the Airflow webserver at `airflow.local`.
+The
+`helm/values-alpine.yaml` file enables this using the NGINX Ingress class.
+Ensure
+an Ingress controller is installed in your cluster or port-forward the service
+for local testing.

 ## Testing Sync and Rollback
 Push a change to the tracked Git branch and watch ArgoCD sync it automatically.
 To rollback, revert the commit – the cluster state will follow.